hariohmprasath/eks-blue-green-deployment/README.md

 1. Open [application.properties](src/gitrepo/src/main/resources/application.properties) and update the `version` attribute to `v2`.
 Save the changes and run the following command to commit & push the changes to the CodeCommit from the root directory

     ```bash
-    $ cd src/gitrepo/
+    cd src/gitrepo/
-    $ git add .
+    git add .
-    $ git commint -m "version changes"
+    git commint -m "version changes"
-    $ git push
+    git push
     ```

 2. Performing the previous step will automatically trigger the codepipeline, so we need to login to AWS console [https://console.aws.amazon.com/codesuite/codepipeline/pipelines/](https://console.aws.amazon.com/codesuite/codepipeline/pipelines/) click on the pipeline name, which will be in progress.
-Once the pipeline reaching `ApproveStage` it run the follwing command to check whether the latest version of the application is built and deployed to `blue_ingress`:
+Once the pipeline reaching `ApproveStage`, run the follwing command to check whether the latest version of the application is built and deployed to `blue_ingress`:

-    2.2 Run the following curl command on `Blue_ingress` to get the version details of the deployed application:
+    Run the following curl command on `Blue_ingress` to get the version details of the deployed application:
     ```bash
-    $ curl <<weather-blue-loadbalancer-url>>/user/version
+    curl <<weather-blue-loadbalancer-url>>/user/version
     ```

     **Output**
     ```bash
-    $ v2
+    v2
     ```

-    > As you can see the latest changes are deployed and available for QA testing
+    Make sure all the changes are rolled out to pods belonging to the deployment, you shouldn't see any pods in `Pending` stage.
+You can check that by running the following command:

+    ```bash
+    kubectl get pods
+    ```

+    **Output**
+    ```bash
+    weather-blue-66dc684d59-c5xs7                                     1/1     Running   1          1m
+    weather-green-58bf6b7b44-zrzvw                                    1/1     Running   1          1m
+    ```

 3. Manual Approve - Assuming all the testing is done using the `Blue_ingress` URL, we will proceed with approving the build by clicking on "Review" button, type in the comments and press "Approve".

 4. Once approved you can see the new version of the application automatically swapped to `Green_ingress`(prod) and old version swapped to `Blue_ingress`(non-prod).
 You can validate this by running the `curl` command on the both the `LoadbalancerURL` created by blue and green ingress, like below:

     ```bash
-    $ curl <<weather-blue-loadbalancer-url>>/user/version
+    curl <<weather-blue-loadbalancer-url>>/user/version
-    $ curl <<weather-green-loadbalancer-url>>/user/version
+    curl <<weather-green-loadbalancer-url>>/user/version
     ```

     **Output**
     ```bash
-    $ v1
+    v1
-    $ v2
+    v2
     ```
     > Note: In case we notice any issue with the newly deployed application, we can easily swap them by running a simple `kubectl patch svc` command as both the version of the applications are still available.

 ## Cleanup